adamisntdead/notes/Irish/Composition/Leagan Amach - Litir.md

 **Translation**: How are you?
 Any news for me?
 Thank you for the letter you sent me recently.
 I was delighted to get it.
 I am sorry I didn't write sooner, but I was very busy.
 I hope you and your family are well.

-**Note:** You should add something extra to renforce the topic you are being asked to write about.
+**Note:** You should add something extra to reinforce the topic you are being asked to write about.

 ## Críoch